jamesshao8/portapack-havoc-modified/README.md

-# Latest/Best firmware for H3/H3 SE?
+# Latest/Best firmware for H3/H3 SE/H3 Mini?

 **Most useful features of portapack are chosen and included in my version of firmware.**